 Discussion and conclusion:

-It was commented that the change of title will entail a lot of work and this should be done definitively and not vchanged again in the future.
+It was commented that the change of title will entail a lot of work and this should be done definitively and not changed again in the future.
 There was some discussion over whether to keep 'mission critical' in the title as some companies considered the title a good indicator of the Scope of documents as this is the first thing seen.
 The SA WG1 Chairman commented that it would be obstructive to work if SA WG1 need to write CRs to the old TSs and then reflect them into the new TSs.
-This was further discussed off-line and revised in TD S2-170795.
+This was further discussed off-line and revised in TD SP-170795.
 Motorola Solutions commented that this LS was drafted based on off-line discussions and did not reflect all concerns on the naming and was not clear on what other WGs are expected to do.
 The U.S. Department of Commerce commented that they were disappointed with this as they were looking forward to cleaning out and restructuring the MC specifications under new specification numbers and this proposal would not allow this.
 The TSG CT Chairman responded that this is not the correct way to make such corrections and if this kind of change is needed and is agreed by the community, it should be done via CRs.
 AT&T commented that they did not like the proposal to change only the titles and not the existing scope of the documents and would prefer to send this issue back for further discussion in the working groups.
-The SA WG2 Chairman provided a way forward in TD SP-170802 and this draft LS was then noted.
+The TSG SA Chairman provided a way forward in TD SP-170802 and this draft LS was then noted.

 TD SP-170802 (OTHER) Mission Critical (MC) Specification Way Forward.
 (Source: TSG SA Chairman).
 Abstract: 1.
 MC services will eventually apply to more scenarios than 'over LTE' Work may begin in future over other 3GPP accesses, and the name hinders this (perception.)
 2. MC services were intended to apply to more than public safety The name of the specs hinders acceptance.
 3. Ongoing work on MC services must continue.
 Issue of new specifications would be disruptive of new work (if it has to wait).
 Issue of new specifications requires substantial work (to check references, titles, etc. consistently.)